Skip to main content

 Written by Naz Sadati

-Updated over a week ago
+Updated over 3 weeks ago

 We’ve made some design improvements to the way merge fields and form fields appear in your message builder.
 Functionality hasn’t changed, but the new layout makes things easier to use and gives you a cleaner experience when building messages.
 You’ll also notice a couple of extra options to make personalisation even smoother.